Sinnedennis/Lowbar/README.md

 ```
 npm run _
 ```
-Lowbar was written to emulate the behaviours of underscore.js as closely as possible meaning that all tests that pass for underscore should also pass for Lowbar.
+Lowbar was written to emulate the behaviours of Underscore.js as closely as possible meaning that all tests that pass for Underscore should also pass for Lowbar.
 ___
 ### Dependencies
 The Lowbar library and testing suite makes use of the following packages: